 Global milk deliveries

 Trends in global milk supplies impact on prices.
-Deliveries in the five key exporting regions are tracked to provide an overview of current production levels and trends in global milk supplies.
+Deliveries in the six key exporting regions are tracked to provide an overview of current production levels and trends in global milk supplies.

-The milk production regions included are the EU-28, Argentina, Australia, New Zealand and the United States.
-Combined, they account for more than 65% of global milk production and around 80% of global exports of dairy products.
+The milk production regions included are the EU-27, UK, Argentina, Australia, New Zealand and the United States.
+Combined, they account for more than 65% of global cow's milk production and around 80% of global exports of dairy products.

-- Global milk deliveries in June were 1.3% up on last year, equivalent to 9.7m litres more per day.
-In total across the six key regions, deliveries reached 774 million litres per day.
+- September global milk deliveries were up 1.6% year on year, equivalent to 13.3m litres more per day.
+In total across the key regions, deliveries reached 825 million litres per day.

 - The tracker is a baseline for comparing against actual production, not a forecast of milk production.